Daniel-Liu-c0deb0t/consulting/index.md

     - label: "Get in touch!"
       url: "mailto:consulting@liudaniel.com"
 excerpt: "Performance-focused bioinformatics software consultancy"
----
+intro:
+  - excerpt: |
       We specialize in software and algorithms development.
       We will work with you to tackle your challenging bioinformatics problems.

       We care about efficiency and reliability.
       Typical sequencing experiments generate millions or billions of reads.
       We write software that easily scales to such experiments.
+---

+{% include feature_row id="intro" type="left" %}